yjg30737/pyqt-moving-label/README.md

 # pyqt-moving-label
 PyQt label which is moving from left to right

-Good to use as an advertisement or notice tool.

 ## Requirements
 * PyQt5 >= 5.8

 ## Setup
 `python -m pip install pyqt-moving-label`

+## Detailed Description
+This inherits the QLabel.

+Good to use as an advertisement or notice tool.

+You can create constructor like this - `MovingLabel('Moving Label', parent_class)`.
+Both two arguments are necessary.

 ## Example
 Code Sample